Museum Opening Hours and Times

 Admission to the Museum and Garden is free unless otherwise stated for a particular Exhibition or Event.

-Donations are most welcome as these allow us to continue the work of the Museum.
+Donations are most welcome as this allows us to continue the work of the Museum.

 Families with babies and young children

 St Andrews Preservation Trust aims to be welcoming and inclusive to everyone who visits the Museum, including parents or carers visiting with babies and young children.

 There is limited space for buggy parking but buggies can be left in the small front garden should there be availability and space.
 Please note buggies are left at the owner’s risk.
 St Andrews Preservation Trust can accept no liability.

 Breastfeeding and bottle feeding is allowed anywhere where there is visitor seating within the Museum and Garden.
 Should parents require more privacy, please ask a Museum Guide who will be happy to assist in finding a quiet spot.

 We do not have baby-changing facilities or toilet facilities at the Museum.
 Please follow this link for the nearest Public Toilets.

 We have a number of children’s activities available within the Museum, please ask a Museum Guide who will be happy to assist.

 Visitors with access needs